Category: Analysis and Opinion / News Items

 Join us on Wings of Change

-Join us on Wings of Change.
-We still have much work to continue to do as many activists and organizations address current threats to our democracy and unjust actions against people of color and activists and make plans for the upcoming years.
-Wings of Change is pleased and excited to be a part of that work through education, information, and inspiration.
+We still have much work to continue to do as many activists and organizations address current threats to our democracy and unjust actions against people of color and are making plans for the upcoming years.
+Wings of Change is a part of that work through education, information, and inspiration.
 Here in Minnesota we are particularly targeted by the Trump regime with ICE immigrant law enforcement illegally arresting and deporting our neighbors who are mostly people of color.
+In spite of promises to withdraw ICE, the arrests continue.
+Other cities have been targeted as well, and they will try to target more to fill the detention centers they are building all over the country.

 Sue Ann Martinson, Editor Wings of Change